LeadingReach/brass/README.md

 sudo /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/LeadingReach/brass/brass-local/brass.sh)"
 ```

-## README.MD is out of date.
-Will update soon.

 ## Basic Usage
 brass can act as a 1 to 1 stand in for brew.
 Use any brew command after brass and it will run brew in a user specific prefix.
 ```bash